 The Balsam Mountain Trust is a 501(c)(3) nonprofit organization and was formed by the Balsam Mountain Preserve Company (BMP) LLC in 2000.
-Initially, the Trusts role was to inventory and manage the Preserves land; conduct conservation education programing for Balsam Mountain Preserve members and the general public; be a consulting resource for homeowners; and provide regional environmental leadership.
+Initially, the Trust’s role was to inventory and manage the Preserve’s land; conduct conservation education programming for Balsam Mountain Preserve members and the general public; be a consulting resource for homeowners, and provide regional environmental leadership.

 Since those early days, the Trust has expanded its reach beyond the boundaries of the Preserve to become a regional leader in conservation education.
 Trust staff recognized the need for quality, accessible conservation-based programming in the local school systems and partnered with the Jackson and Haywood county school boards to design curricula that addressed state science standards while inspiring students to be stewards of the incredible natural resources of the Southern Blue Ridge Mountains.

 Currently the bulk of the Trusts work centers around presenting Bird of Prey and other wildlife outreach programming throughout Jackson, Haywood, Macon, and Swain counties.
 The Adopt-A-School program brings science curriculum to 10 partner schools in Jackson and Haywood counties at no cost to the schools.
 In 2014, the Trust became a host site for the Conservation Trust of North Carolina (CTNC) AmeriCorpsprogram.
 The AmeriCorps members have helped expand the Trust’s reach by providing free pollinator education programs in schools and libraries.